 - Transformative changes within the business that would allow for the production of new products or to expand into new markets.

 The fund is made up of $50 million from the Australian Government and a further $110 million from industry.
-It runs over a 3-year period to help support investment in manufacturing processes.
+Round two of the fund runs over a 3-year period (2020-21 to 2022-23) and supports transformative investments in technologies and processes to help support investment in manufacturing processes.